khushboochandra07/bank_marketing_data_ml_model/README.md

-## feature-determining-car-prices
+## best-model-for-predicting-campaign-success

-Vehicle data analysis repository investigates and creates independent analysis to provide clear recommendation to my client-a used car dealreship-as to what consumers value in a car using CRISP-DM framework. vehicles.csv data from kaggle contains information of 426K cars for the analysis.
+This project uses bank-additional-full.csv data from UC Irvine ML Repository which contains marketing campaign calls to customers about term deposit.
+We will use this data to understand the business, task, come up with jupyter notebook to evaluate performance of various machine learning classifiers.

 ## Jupyter Notebook

-Use the [jupyternotebook\1_bank_campaign_success_model_analysis.ipynb](https://github.com/khushboochandra07/vehicle_data_analysis/blob/main/jupyternotebook/1_bank_campaign_success_model_analysis.ipynb) to look at the results and findings
+Use the [jupyternotebook\1_bank_campaign_success_model_analysis.ipynb](https://github.com/khushboochandra07/bank_marketing_data_ml_model/blob/main/jupyternotebook/1_bank_campaign_success_model_analysis.ipynb) to look at the results and findings

 ## CRISP_DM Framework